AdeyemiAdebajo/Pok-mon-Memory-Game/README.md

 # Pokémon Memory Match (4×4)

-A simple browser-based matching game built with HTML/CSS/JS.
+A simple browser-based matching game built with HTML/CSS / JS.
 It fetches 8 random Pokémon from the public **PokeAPI** and creates a 4×4 board with pairs.

 ## How to run